-Our teaching excellence and ground-breaking industry collaborations are renowned, with almost 40 professional accreditations for our courses from bodies such as Ofsted, ACCA and Skillset Media Academy, while our world-leading research ensures pioneering teaching and state-of-the-art facilities for students at all levels.
+Our teaching excellence and ground-breaking industry collaborations are renowned, with almost 40 professional accreditations for our courses from bodies such as The Quality Assurance Agency for Higher Education (QAA), ACCA and Creative Skillset, while our world-leading research ensures pioneering teaching and state-of-the-art facilities for students at all levels.

 Many of our lecturers have extensive experience in industry and the professions, and maintain close links with these organisations, providing students with an insight into the latest trends in the sectors they hope to enter.